 Depending on the specific diagnosis of a TMJ disorder, more treatment might be needed.
 A child whose jaw is locked will need to have the jaw manipulated until it can be opened or closed.
 Sometimes this is done under sedation.

 If pain is caused by clenching the jaw or grinding the teeth, the dentist may fit your child with a splint or biteplate to wear at night to help reduce clenching and grinding.
 Medicine also can be prescribed to help relieve the pain or relax the muscles.

 And if the dentist finds that a problem with your child's bite is contributing to the TMJ disorder, he or she may recommend braces or other dental work to correct it.

 Occasionally, when the symptoms do not respond to other treatments, a child might need surgery to repair damaged tissue in the joint.
 But most kids won't need surgery.

 Lots of kids develop TMJ disorders or joint pain as a result of unconsciously grinding the teeth or clenching the jaw repeatedly.
 You can help a child control these habits by making him or her aware of the activity.

 Teach kids to notice these behaviors when they happen (for example, during a test at school, when angry or upset, etc.) so that they can be consciously stopped.
 If the behavior is a result of stress, have your child get plenty of exercise to release nervous energy.
 Breathing exercises also can help kids relax.

-Ask your dentist for more tips on avoiding the symptoms of TMJ disorders.
+Ask your dentist for more tips on avoiding TMJ disorders.